In this article we’ll look in detail at casework surface finishing, things to consider, requirements, and examples of finishes.

 You’ll find further information on standards for casework surface finishes in the Architectural Woodwork Standards.

-Contact us to find out more about how you can join the American Woodwork Institute’s Quality Certification Program and build your reputation for high-quality woodwork that will help you generate repeat business and greater demand for your services.
+Contact us to find out more about how you can join the Architectural Woodwork Institute’s Quality Certification Program and build your reputation for high-quality woodwork that will help you generate repeat business and greater demand for your services.